-If youre interested in the information you see below and would like to know more about Cropster or just how to get started, were here to help.
-Feel free to request a skype demo or send us a mail to firstname.lastname@example.org with your questions and well be in touch.
+If you are interested in the information you see below and would like to know more about Cropster or just how to get started, we are here to help.
+Feel free to request a skype demo or send us a mail to firstname.lastname@example.org with your questions and we will be in touch.
 Thank you!

 WCRC 2018 competition results